-Positioned modification of amino acids in the insulin improved the pharmacokinetics and led to quicker absorption, an earlier peak of action, and a shorter duration of action.7 The first short-acting insulin analog approved in 1996 was Lispro,8 followed by Aspart in 20009 and Glulisine in 2004.10 Two basal insulin analogs, Glargine, approved in 2000,11 and Detemir, approved in 2005, are currently available on the market.12 Glargine has glycine at position A21 instead of asparagine, a further two molecules of arginine at position B30, and a pH of 4.0.
-At the injection site, it forms microprecipitates which result in sustained absorption with little peak activity.^{11,13} At location B29, Detemir has a 14-carbon fatty acid chain bound to lysine that delays its absorption.12 The insulin analog usage in the clinical were obviously have more benefit to compare with the regular insulin.
+Positioned modification of amino acids in the insulin improved the pharmacokinetics and led to quicker absorption, an earlier peak of action, and a shorter duration of action.7 The first short-acting insulin analog approved in 1996 was Lispro, follow by Aspart in 20009 and Glulisine in 2004.10 Two basal insulin analogs, Glargine, approved in 2000,11 and Detemir, approved in 2005, are currently available on the market.12 Glargine has glycine at position A21 instea of asparagine, a further two molecules of arginine at position B30, and a pH of 4.0.
+At the injection site, it forms microprecipitates which result in sustained absorption with little peak activity.
+11,13 At location B29, Detemir has a 14-carbon fatty acid chain bound to lysine that delays its absorption.
+12 The insulin analog usage in the clinical were obviously have more benefit to compare with the regular insulin.
 One of them is the deprivation of hypoglycemia and gaining weight evidence.
-The glargine and detemir insulin were approved to decrease the nocturnal hypoglycemia compare to regular insulin, by 42-48% and 34%, respectively.14 comparation of human insulin and insulin analogues administration.
-According to data, the senior patients with type 2 DM switching the plan from insulin analogues to human insulin and it showed only 0.14% glycemic changes with no manifestation of hypoglycemic or hyperglycemic.15 Therefore, further consideration is needed in terms of human insulin usage, especially associated with the cheaper cost,16 given that people can get the human insulin only for USD 25 per vial at Walmart.^{17-20}
+The glargine and detemir insulin were approved to decrease the nocturnal hypoglycemia compare to regular insulin, by 42-48% and 34%, respectively.14

+However, despite of the insulin analogues technology development, there are recently a cohort study comparation of human insulin and insulin analogues administration.
+According to data, the senior patients with type 2 DM switching the plan from insulin analogues to human insulin and it showed only 0.14% glycemic changes with no manifestation of hypoglycemic or hyperglycemic.
+Therefore, further consideration is needed in terms of human insulin usage, especially associated with the cheaper cost, given that people can get the human insulin only for USD 25 per vial at Walmart.
+17-20